Joe Wilkinson

-Joseph Roland Wilkinson (born 11 February 1975) is an English comedian, actor, and screenwriter.
+Joseph Roland Wilkinson (born 2 May 1975) is an English comedian, actor, and screenwriter.
 He began his comedy career in 2004 and has supported Alan Carr and Russell Howard on tour.
 In 2006, Wilkinson won the Hackney Empire New Act of the Year.

-Wilkinson has also made numerous appearances on television programmes such as Live at the Electric and has been touring solo since 2011.
-He began appearing on 8 Out of 10 Cats Does Countdown in 2012, initially as Rachel Riley's assistant.
-He has since gone on to become a frequent panellist or guest team captain.
+Wilkinson's television appearances include Live at the Electric and 8 Out of 10 Cats Does Countdown.
 He is also in the comedy duo Two Episodes of Mash, alongside Diane Morgan.
 In 2019 Wilkinson won a celebrity special version of The Great British Bake Off (for Stand Up to Cancer UK).

 Early life

-Wilkinson was born to Stella and Brian Wilkinson and grew up in Kent.
-He was named after his grandfather, Rolan Joseph and was brought up in the village of Kemsing with his brother, Robert.
+Wilkinson was born in Bromley to Stella and Brian Wilkinson.
+He was named after his grandfather, Rolan Joseph.
+Along with his brother, Robert, Wilkinson was brought up in the village of Kemsing.
 He attended Tunbridge Wells Grammar School for Boys.

 Career

 While working in graphic design, Wilkinson started his career in 2004 at his local pub, which was holding an 'open mic' evening.
 Asked by the pub to return, Wilkinson told the Northern Echo:

 I thought, 'Oh, I hadn't really thought about doing it again'.
 So I did that a few months later, and then someone else booked me and it just sort of kept going.
 People kept booking me and I have no recollection of my first gig.
 I'm almost certain it wasn't brilliant.
 I'd love to say I had my five-point plan.
 I'm still sort of winging it if I'm honest.

 Since 2008, he has performed many stand-up shows, including the tour "Joe Wilkinson: My Mum's Called Stella and My Dad's Called Brian", and has appeared at venues such as the Edinburgh Fringe and the Bloomsbury Theatre.